Are 3D Face Shapes Expressive Enough for Recognising Continuous Emotions and Action Unit Intensities?: Introduction

-Several parametric 3D face alignment models~\cite{zhu2017face, guo2020towards, Feng:2021:DECA,Danecek:2022:EMOCA} based on 3DMM formulation achieved significant improvements in recent years by leveraging the advancements in data-driven representation learning.
-Some recent works on 3D face alignment methods~\cite{Chang:2018:ExpNet,Feng:2021:DECA, Danecek:2022:EMOCA} even attempted to reconstruct the facial expressions with high fidelity.
-Despite such advancements in 3D face alignment solutions, to the best of our knowledge, the idea of utilising 3DMM expression information for video-based facial expression analysis received limited attention compared to 2D appearance-based approaches.
-Inspired by a recent attempt to study the impact of 2D face alignment on expression analysis tasks~\cite{Belmonte:2021}, we pose the following questions in this work: \begin{itemize} \item Are 3D face shapes expressive enough to estimate AU intensities as well as dimensional emotions (valence-arousal) from face video data? \item Where do 3D face shape expression features stand w.r.t.\ 2D face appearance features that are directly learned for estimating AU intensities and dimensional emotions in an end-to-end fashion? \end{itemize}
+Several parametric 3D face alignment models~\cite{Zhu:2019:3DDFA_v1, Guo:2020:3DDFA_v2, RingNet:CVPR:2019, Feng:2021:DECA,Danecek:2022:EMOCA} based on 3DMM formulation achieved significant improvements in recent years by leveraging advancements in data-driven representation learning.
+Some recent works on 3D face alignment even attempted to reconstruct facial expressions with high fidelity~\cite{Chang:2018:ExpNet,Feng:2021:DECA, Danecek:2022:EMOCA}.
+Despite such improvements in 3D face alignment methods, the idea of utilising 3DMM expression information for video-based facial expression analysis received limited attention compared to 2D appearance-based approaches.
+On that regard, we pose the following questions in this work: \begin{itemize} \item Are 3D face shapes expressive enough to estimate AU intensities as well as dimensional emotions (valence-arousal) from face video data? \item Where do 3D face shape expression features stand w.r.t.\ 2D face appearance features that are directly learned for estimating AU intensities and emotions in an end-to-end fashion? \end{itemize}

-To answer these questions, as Fig.~\ref{fig:trailer} illustrates, we train AU intensity estimation and dimensional emotion recognition based on the temporal dynamics of 3D facial expressions.
+To answer these questions, as Fig.~\ref{fig:trailer} illustrates, we train AU intensity estimation and dimensional emotion recognition models based on the temporal dynamics of 3D facial expressions.
 We extensively evaluate the quality of 3DMM based expression features on the datasets of valence-arousal estimation (SEWA~\cite{kossaifi2019sewa}, AVEC 2019 CES~\cite{ringeval2019avec}) and AU intensity estimation (BP4D~\cite{zhang2014bp4d} and DISFA~\cite{mavadati2013disfa}).
-We apply a simple bi-directional GRU network to model the temporal dynamics of 3DMM expression features extracted from four dense 3D face alignment models: ExpNet~\cite{Chang:2018:ExpNet}, 3DDFA-V2~\cite{Guo:2020:3DDFA_v2}, DECA~\cite{Feng:2021:DECA}, and EMOCA~\cite{Danecek:2022:EMOCA}.
+We apply a simple bi-directional \A{Gated Recurrent Unit (GRU)} network to model the temporal dynamics of 3DMM expression features extracted from \A{five} dense 3D face alignment models: ExpNet~\cite{Chang:2018:ExpNet}, 3DDFA-V2~\cite{Guo:2020:3DDFA_v2}, \A{RingNet~\cite{RingNet:CVPR:2019},} DECA~\cite{Feng:2021:DECA}, and EMOCA~\cite{Danecek:2022:EMOCA}.
 We compare the recognition performance of different 3D face shape models with the 2D face appearance baselines and models that currently have state-of-the-art performance on both tasks.